ecdg/TritonAI_IMU/README.md

 IMU Dead Reckoning is useful when GPS data is unavailable.
 However, please take into account the gradual accumulation of error, which we call "drift".

-## To-do: Details about the work done on the other IMU sensors in the lab and how to use them
+## To-do: Details about the work done on the other IMU sensors in the lab and how to go about using them